libgdx/fbx-conv/README.md

 On Linux and Mac, we have to link to the dynamic libraries of the FBX SDK (libfbxsdk.so and libfbxsdk.dylib).
 We recommend copying libfbxsdk.so to /usr/lib on Linux.
 Otherwise you can use LD_LIBRARY_PATH and set it to the directory you put the .so file.

-There's also a [GUI wrapper](https://github.com/Reydw/Fbx-Converter-GUI) around it.
+There's also a [Qt GUI wrapper](https://github.com/Reydw/Fbx-Converter-GUI) and [Java GUI](https://github.com/ASneakyFox/libgdx-fbxconv-gui) around it.

 Building
 ========